 In addition to core requirements, Philosophy majors choose from a diverse array of elective courses that address topics ranging from business and biomedical ethics, to philosophies of India and philosophy of mind.

-The Department of Philosophy offers three undergraduate minors for students majoring in other fields: a minor in Philosophy, a minor in Philosophy of Arts, and a minor in Philosophy of Mind and Cognition.
+The Department of Philosophy offers four undergraduate minors for students majoring in other fields: a minor in Ethics, a minor in Philosophy, a minor in Philosophy of Arts, a minor in Philosophy of Mind and Cognition.

 For most majors, course work begins with one of the 100-level Philosophy introductory courses.
 Some good options include:

-- PHIL-P 100 Introduction to Philosophy provides a taste of central issues in philosophy.
+- PHIL-P 106 Introduction to Problems of Philosophy provides a taste of central issues in philosophy.

 - PHIL-P 105 Thinking and Reasoning focuses on critical thinking, exploring what is involved in reasoning well and on the quirks of the human mind that can get in our way.

-- PHIL-P 140 Introduction to Ethics provides an overview of major ethical theories, focusing on the rich historical and contemporary theories that aim to help us figure out what we should do, how we should live, and why.
+- PHIL-P 141 Introduction to Ethical Theories and Problems provides an overview of major ethical theories, focusing on the rich historical and contemporary theories that aim to help us figure out what we should do, how we should live, and why.

 - Other introductory courses are offered on a less frequent basis but also provide a good first step in the major.